 - To retain and exercise all your constitutional, civil, and legal rights.

-- Each patient is able to choose who may visit him or her during his or her stay at Princeton HealthCare System, regardless of whether the visitor is a family member, a spouse, a domestic partner (including a same-sex domestic partner), a civil union partner, or other type of visitor.
+- Each patient is able to choose who may visit him or her during his or her stay at Princeton Health, regardless of whether the visitor is a family member, a spouse, a domestic partner (including a same-sex domestic partner), a civil union partner, or other type of visitor.